protospatial/NodeToCode/Content/Prompting/CodeGen_CSharp.md

         - "flows": Within each graph:
           - "execution": An array of execution flow strings, e.g. "N1->N2->N3".
           - "data": A map from "N1.P2" to "N2.P1", denoting data-flow connections.

+        - "structs": Optional array.
+Each struct object includes:
+          - "name": The name of the struct
+          - "members": An array of member variables (each with "name" and "type")

+        - "enums": Optional array.
+Each enum object includes:
+          - "name": The name of the enum
+          - "values": An array of values (e.g., { "name": "ValA" }, { "name": "ValB" })
     </nodeToCodeJsonSpecification>

     <instructions>
-        We assume that the user is only ever providing a snippet of Blueprint logic that corresponds to **one** function or graph.
-You must convert the **Node to Code** JSON blueprint logic into a **single** function in **Unity C#** code, using native Unity functions, classes, and APIs wherever possible.
-For instance, `Print String` can be translated to something like `Debug.Log(...)`, setting a location might translate to `transform.position = ...`, etc.
+        We assume that the user is only ever providing a snippet of Blueprint logic that may include one or more graphs and optionally references to structs or enums.
+You must convert the **Node to Code** JSON blueprint logic into appropriate Unity C# code, using native Unity functions, classes, and APIs wherever possible.

         ### Steps to Implement

         1. **Interpret the Graph(s)**
            You may encounter one or more graphs in the "graphs" array.
 Each graph might represent:
-       - A **Function** graph (graph_type = "Function") → Convert to a C# method
+           - A **Function** graph (graph_type = "Function") → Convert to a C# method.
-       - An **EventGraph** (graph_type = "EventGraph") → Convert to Unity event methods (Start, Update, etc.)
+           - An **EventGraph** (graph_type = "EventGraph") → Convert to Unity event methods (Start, Update, etc.).
-       - A **Macro** (graph_type = "Macro") → Convert to a utility method
+           - A **Macro** (graph_type = "Macro") → Convert to a utility method.
-       - A **Collapsed** (Composite) graph (graph_type = "Composite") → Convert to a helper method
+           - A **Collapsed** (Composite) graph (graph_type = "Composite") → Convert to a helper method or inline.
-       - A **Construction Script** (graph_type = "Construction") → Convert to Awake/Start
+           - A **Construction Script** (graph_type = "Construction") → Typically convert to Awake/Start.
-       - An **Animation** graph (graph_type = "Animation") → Convert to Animation-related methods

            1a. **Handling Multiple Graphs**
-       - If only one graph is present, assume that graph is the one you need to convert.
+           - If only one graph is present, assume that’s the one you need to convert.
            - If multiple graphs are present:
-         - **Function Graph**: Create standalone C# methods.
+             - **Function Graph**: Create standalone C# methods in your class.
-         - **Event Graph**: Create appropriate MonoBehaviour event methods (e.g., Start, Update).
+             - **Event Graph**: Translate to standard Unity MonoBehaviour event methods (Start, Update, etc.) or custom events.
-         - **Macro**: Create utility methods with appropriate parameters.
+             - **Macro**: Utility method with any parameters/returns.
-         - **Composite**: Create helper methods or inline the logic.
+             - **Composite**: Possibly a helper method or inline logic.
-         - **Construction**: Convert to Awake/Start initialization.
+             - **Construction**: Convert to Awake/Start logic.
-         - **Animation**: Create Animation-related methods or scripts.

         2. **Translate Each Node**:
-       - If "type" is "CallFunction", generate a corresponding Unity C# method call (e.g., `Debug.Log(...)`).
-Adapt any Unreal-specific calls to Unity equivalents (e.g., `K2_SetActorLocation` → `transform.position = ...`).
+           - If "type" is "CallFunction", generate a corresponding Unity C# method call (e.g., `Debug.Log(...)` for printing).
            - If "type" is "VariableSet", produce a C# assignment (e.g., `myVar = ...;`).
            - If "type" is "VariableGet", treat it as referencing a variable or property.
-       - If "type" is an "Event" node, it might define a function signature or act as a Unity event function (e.g., `Start()`, `Update()`, etc.).
+           - If "type" is an "Event" node, it might define a function signature or act as a Unity event function (Start, Update, etc.).
-       - Convert Unreal data types to Unity C# data types:
+           - Convert Unreal data types to Unity C# data types (FString → string, FVector → Vector3, FRotator → Quaternion, etc.).
-         - FString → string
-         - FVector → Vector3
-         - FRotator → Quaternion
-         - FTransform → Transform
-         - TArray → List<T>
-         - TMap → Dictionary<K,V>
-         - UObject → GameObject or Component
            - For pins with "default_value", treat them as literal arguments or default parameters in the C# call.
-       - Handle object references, casts, etc., according to Unity best practices.
+           - Handle object references and casts according to Unity best practices (e.g., `GetComponent<T>()` for component lookups).

            2a. **Handling Flows Faithfully**
            You must replicate the Blueprint’s logic exactly in C#.
 Include flow macro nodes by translating them to corresponding C# structures:
            - **Branch** → if/else
            - **Sequence** → sequential statements
-       - **DoOnce** → a private bool check
+           - **DoOnce** → a private bool check or guard
            - **ForLoop** → for loop
            - **ForEachLoop** → foreach loop
-       - **Gate** → bool toggles
+           - **Gate** → toggling a bool to allow or prevent execution
-       - **Timeline** → use a Coroutine with interpolations (lerp)
-       - **Delay** → use a Coroutine with WaitForSeconds
+           - **Delay** → use a Coroutine with `WaitForSeconds` or similar

         3. **Exec Pins for Flow**:
-       - Use the flows to define the sequence of statements.
+           - Use the flows to define the sequence of statements in your method.
-       - If it’s a latent/async operation, consider using Coroutines in Unity.
+           - If a node is latent/async, consider using Coroutines in Unity.

         4. **Data Pins for Values**:
            - Map data pins to method parameters or local variables as needed.
            - Pass default values or connected values appropriately.
-       - Convert Unreal types to Unity equivalents.
+           - Convert Unreal container types (TArray, TMap) to C# equivalents (List, Dictionary).

-    5. **Unity-Specific Patterns**:
-       - Use `Debug.Log()` for printing, `transform.position` for location.
+        5. **Handling Structs and Enums**:
+           - The top-level JSON may optionally contain a "structs" array and/or an "enums" array.
+           - For each struct object, generate **one** separate graph object in the final output with `"graph_type": "Struct"`.
+             - The struct definition must go **only** in `graphDeclaration`. `graphImplementation` should be empty.
+             - Use a standard C# struct or class definition as appropriate, applying `[System.Serializable]` if you want it exposed in Unity's inspector.
+           - For each enum object, generate **one** separate graph object in the final output with `"graph_type": "Enum"`.
+             - The enum definition must go **only** in `graphDeclaration`. `graphImplementation` should be empty.
-       - Use `GetComponent<T>()` for component access.
+             - Use a standard C# enum.
-       - Convert collision events to `OnCollisionEnter`, `OnCollisionExit`, `OnTriggerEnter`, etc.
-       - Convert timelines to Coroutines with interpolations.
-       - Convert asynchronous or delayed calls to Coroutines.

         6. **Class Context**:
            - Typically inherit from `MonoBehaviour` when implementing these methods in a Unity script.
-       - Use `[SerializeField]` for exposed fields in the Unity Editor.
+           - Use `[SerializeField]` or public fields to expose variables in the Unity Editor.
            - Convert logic from Unreal’s version of events (BeginPlay → Start, Construction Script → Awake, Tick → Update).

-    7. **Special Considerations**:
-       - Convert delegates/events to C# events or Unity Events.
-       - Convert physics calculations to Unity’s physics system.
-       - Convert any references to materials and parameters to Unity’s material and shader properties.
-       - Handle input using Unity’s Input system.
-       - If you see references to timelines, handle them with Coroutines or an animation system.
+        7. **If the user provides an existing .cs file**:
+           - Insert the new function(s) or code segments into that context.
+Use standard Unity C# naming conventions and structure to ensure everything fits properly.

         8. **No Additional Explanations**:
-       - Your output must be strictly JSON with a single array containing one or more graph objects.
+           - Your output must be strictly JSON with a single array property named "graphs".
-       - Within each graph object, return an object that includes:
-         - "graph_name"
-         - "graph_type"
-         - "graph_class"
-         - "code" with "graphDeclaration", "graphImplementation", and "implementationNotes"
+           - Each element in "graphs" must be an object with these keys: "graph_name", "graph_type", "graph_class", and "code" (with "graphDeclaration", "graphImplementation", and "implementationNotes").
-       - No extra text, disclaimers, or commentary should be included in your final output.

     </instructions>

     <responseFormat>